NikhilxKumarr/CodeSync/README.md

 # CodeSync - Real-time Code Collaboration

 **CodeSync** is a real-time code collaboration web application that allows multiple users to collaborate on code in the same virtual room.
-It's built using the MERN stack (MongoDB optional, Express.js, React, Node.js) and Socket.IO for real-time communication.
+It's built using the MERN stack ( Express.js, React, Node.js) and Socket.IO for real-time communication.

 ## Live Demo